AdvancedRx Project Plan · Updated 2026-06-11

 Step 5 of 9

-Logic Apps POSTs structured JSON to the Apex endpoint
+The Azure Function POSTs structured JSON to the Apex endpoint

 P3 only

-Azure wf-sf-writer (extension) Salesforce PatientOrderIntakeRest
+Azure .NET 8 Azure Function Salesforce PatientOrderIntakeRest

 Pre-Phase-3: this step doesn't run. wf-sf-writer only writes the staging set; the data-entry team produces structured records by hand from step 7 onward.